 OHSU's GME website contains details of the benefits and salary packages offered to our residents.
 In addition, the department provides an educational allowance of $1,200 per year ($2,200 for chief resident), use of a laptop computer, and financial support for approved travel expenses when presenting at professional conferences.

-OHSU Department of Pathology supports and fosters a workplace diverse in people and ideas.
+OHSU Department of Pathology and Laboratory Medicine supports and fosters a workplace diverse in people and ideas.
 There are a variety of resources, online tools, and guides that highlight multicultural communities within the greater Portland area available through OHSU's Center for Diversity and Inclusion.

 Appointments to OHSU GME programs are based solely on the qualifications of the applicants, who must have an M.D. or D.O. degree from an accredited school of medicine or osteopathy or an ECFMG certificate before beginning their training programs.